YoushanLiu/ANCC/README.md

     reftek2sac2_p.py  -> a parallel processing of reftek2sac2.py

-	Actually, it is easily modified to convert other file format by using the flexibilty of obspy's read function.
+	Actually, it is easily modified to convert other file formats by using the flexibilty of obspy's read function.

 2. cut daily data into predefined-segment data (scripts)